 It is proposed that two broiler houses are constructed.
-The poultry houses will each measure 108.98 metres x 26.94 metres.
-The total floor area for each shed will therefore be 2,935 m.
-Eaves and ridge height will be 1.85 metres and 6.50 metres respectively.
-Each of the new houses will have the potential to accommodate 55,000 "standard" broilers.
+The poultry houses will each measure 115 metres x 18.5 metres.
+Eaves and ridge height will be 2.59 metres and 5.17 metres respectively.
+Each of the new houses will have the potential to accommodate 35,000 "standard" broilers, however the two new buildings will only increase bird numbers by 40,000 on site as birds that are in the existing poultry houses will be moved to the new poultry buildings to reduce the stocking density.